OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-12.md

 From the sons of Levi:

-> 4,600.
+> numbering 4,600.

 ---

 ## 1 Chronicles 12:27

-Jehoiada was the leader of the house of Aaron,
+Jehoiada was the leader of Aaron's house,

 > and with him were 3,700.